Sweden by rail

 Sweden by rail takes you to the far-flung corners of our country, all the way from the temperate south to the wilds of the Arctic Circle.

 Travel by rail around Sweden, face glued to the window, on some of Europe’s most spectacular rail journeys.
 You can do it on a first class ticket, or on a second-class ticket on most trains.
 But there is nothing second-class about the scenery though – on most routes the natural surroundings are off-the-scale seeworthy: how about speeding across the Arctic tundra under the midnight sun, or stopping off for nature walks and berry-picking on the Inlandsbana service?
 Couchettes in second-class are available on many routes, for instance legendary bucket-list favourite the Stockholm-Kiruna-Narvik (Norway) line.

 The main rail transport hubs in Sweden are in capital city Stockholm, west coast Gothenburg and Malmö in the south.
 There are daily X2 high-speed services between all three and a high-speed train service between Stockholm and Stockholm-Arlanda Airport.
 So as soon as you step off the plane you could be embarking on a fabulous rail journey around Sweden.

-The Swedish high-speed train X 2000, travels at up to 200 km/hour (125 mph) on all major routes and offers the highest standards of comfort, with radio and music channels outlets by all seats.
-In full-fare business class you will be served a meal at your seat, and in second class you have access to a Bistro car, where hot or cold meals are available.
+The X 2000 high-speed tilting train travels at up to 200 km/hour (125 mph) on all major routes and offers the highest standards of comfort, with radio and music channel outlets with all seats.
+In full-fare business class you will be served a meal at your seat, and in second class you have access to a bistro car, where hot and cold meals are available.